deanyo/dannythedj/docs/SETUP.md

   bot prefers `YTDLP_COOKIES_PATH`.
 - If you see "Signature solving failed", set `YTDLP_REMOTE_COMPONENTS=ejs:github` so yt-dlp can download the solver scripts it needs.
+- If you set `DEBUG_LOG_CHANNEL_ID`, use a mod-only channel to avoid leaking error details.

 ## Docker Notes
 Docker files are included and install `yt-dlp` + `ffmpeg`.